 One of the most visible hornists today, John Ericson has wide-ranging experience as an orchestral player, soloist, and teacher.
 Co-founder of the online magazine Horn Matters, Ericson began his professional career with serving for six seasons as Third Horn in the Nashville Symphony.
 From there, he turned to full time teaching; first at the Crane School of Music (SUNY Potsdam) where he launched one of the first large horn websites Horn Articles Online.
 Since 2001 he has served on the faculty at Arizona State University, where he is Brass Area Coordinator.
-He has also performed with groups including the Indianapolis Symphony, the Phoenix Symphony, and the Rochester Philharmonic.
+He has also performed as an extra on horn and Wagner tuba with groups including the Indianapolis Symphony, the Phoenix Symphony, and the Rochester Philharmonic.
 He holds degrees from Indiana University (DM), the Eastman School of Music (MM and the Performer's Certificate), and Emporia State University (BM), his hometown university.

 His three solo CDs on the Summit label have received critical acclaim: The Horn Call hailed Les Adeiux for "Fantastic playing....
 The level of musicality, nuance and artistry is not to be missed" and called Canto a "Terrific collaboration between horn and piano."
 In addition, Ericson has made recordings with The Potsdam Brass Quintet and The Nashville Symphony, performed on the Grammy Award nominated Fourth World of Native American flutist R. Carlos Nakai, and was a frequent recording artist in the studios in Nashville.
 His most recent recording projects are Table for Three, a collaboration with his ASU colleagues Douglas Yeo and Deanna Swoboda, and Rescued!, a collection of forgotten solo works performed on the 19th-century F horn.

 PRINCIPAL PROFESSIONAL EXPERIENCES